orgnice/orgnice.github.io/index.md

 ---

-## What I Do
+## What We Do

-I help businesses **understand what truly drives revenue** by building rigorous, decision-grade analytics systems.
+We help businesses **understand what truly drives revenue** by building rigorous, decision-grade analytics systems.

 If you’re spending heavily on marketing but still asking: